-Dennis Gruending is an Ottawa-based writer, a former Member of Parliament and author of the award-winning blog Pulpit and Politics.
+Dennis Gruending is an Ottawa-based writer, a former Member of Parliament and author of the blog Pulpit and Politics.
 He has worked as a print and television journalist and radio host and has written six well-received books.

 In Pulpit and Politics: Competing Religious Ideologies in Canadian Public Life, Dennis examines the growing competition between religious progressives and conservatives for power and influence in Canadian politics.

 His anthology Great Canadian Speeches was a best seller and the Ottawa Citizen described it as a history of Canada as seen from the podium.
-He has also written biographies of Emmett Hall, whose Royal Commission recommended medicare for Canada, and of former Saskatchewan premier Allan Blakeney.
+He has also written biographies of Emmett Hall, whose Royal Commission recommended Medicare for Canada, and of former Saskatchewan premier Allan Blakeney.

 He holds an Honours degree in English literature from the University of Saskatchewan and a Masters degree in journalism from Carleton University in Ottawa.
-He and his partner Martha Wiebe are parents to two adult daughters.